-Potatoes are relatively inexpensive to purchase, but freshly dug potatoes have a flavor all their own and you have hundreds of different varieties to choose from.
+Potatoes are relatively inexpensive to purchase, but freshly dug potatoes from your home garden have a flavor all their own.
 Oval baking potatoes and red potatoes have dominated the market, but there are actually over 1,000 different varieties of potatoes available for growing, including many heirloom potatoes.
 The texture of potatoes, even more so than the flavor, is very different from variety to variety.

-Potatoes are one of those mystery crops that develop out of sight, underground.
-You never really know how you're doing until you harvest - and then it's too late to change things.
-The potatoes we eat are starchy tubers that grow underground, swelling and getting larger as the top half of the plant matures.
-The humble potato can be very finicky to grow, because of pest and disease problems, but also very rewarding.
+When you grow potatoes you never really know how you're doing until you harvest—and then it's too late to change things.
+The starchy tubers grow hidden underground as the top half of the plant matures.
+The potato can be very finicky to grow, because of pest and disease problems, but also very rewarding.

 These are the facts about the humble spud:

 - Hardiness Zones: Since potatoes are grown and harvested as an annual, USDA Hardiness Zones do not apply.

 - Sun Exposure: To keep the top growth growing, potatoes should be planted in full sun.
 They can handle partial shade, but it's the lush top growth that feeds the tubers underground.
 The more sun, the better.

 - Mature Size of Potato Plants: The plants grow a couple of feet tall, but the size of the actual potatoes will vary widely with variety, from large baking types to tiny fingerlings.

 Cold climate gardeners plant potatoes in mid to late spring.
 In a warm climate you would do best planting in either late summer or late winter, so the plants aren't trying to grow during the hottest months.